vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 # 3.5.
 Properties

-It is good object oriented programming practice to hide implementation details from the users of your classes ([information hiding principle](http://en.wikipedia.org/wiki/Information_hiding)), so you can later change the internals without breaking the public API.
+It is good object-oriented programming practice to hide implementation details from the users of your classes ([information hiding principle](http://en.wikipedia.org/wiki/Information_hiding)), so you can later change the internals without breaking the public API.
 One practice is to make fields private and provide accessor methods for getting and setting their values (getters and setters).

-If you're a Java programmer you will probably think of something like
+If you're a Java programmer, you will probably think of something like
 this:

 ```vala